The Islanders' Noah Dobson controls the puck during the second...

 Back to 2001.
 Back to Denver.
 Back when he was the starting goaltender for one of the NHL’s superpowers, the Avalanche.

-Roy’s abbreviated trip back in time is instructive for the 2024-25 Islanders, who, like his one-time team, find their options on the back end limited.
+Roy’s abbreviated trip back in time is instructive for the 2024-25 Islanders, who, like his former team, find their options on the back end limited.

-Entering Tuesday night’s game against the Penguins, the Islanders only have three healthy defensemen out of the six they started the season with: Noah Dobson, Ryan Pulock and Scott Mayfield.
-The other three — Adam Pelech (LTIR), Alexander Romanov (upper body, day-to-day) and Mike Reilly (upper body, day-to-day) — are out until further notice, and skating in their place were Dennis Cholowski, Grant Hutton and Samuel Bolduc.
+Entering Tuesday night’s game against the Penguins, the Islanders have only three healthy defensemen out of the six they started the season with: Noah Dobson, Ryan Pulock and Scott Mayfield.
+The other three — Adam Pelech (jaw, long term injured reserve), Alexander Romanov (upper body, day-to-day) and Mike Reilly (upper body, day-to-day) — are out until further notice.
+Skating in their place were Dennis Cholowski, Grant Hutton and Samuel Bolduc.

 It is not how Roy and Lou Lamoriello drew it up before training camp.
 But without Pelech, Romanov and Reilly, the Islanders are going to lean heavily on Dobson, Pulock and Mayfield.